 The Texas Chain Saw Massacre

 Hailed as one of the biggest classics in genre history, Texas Chain Saw Massacre is different from anything else on the list.
-This hype was built over decades and it’s all part of an amazing phenomena were tons of people believe things about it that are just completely different from what it actually is.
+This hype was built over decades and it’s all part of an amazing phenomena were tons of people believe things about it that are completely different from what it actually is.
 It’s called the goriest movie ever made, the most brutal movie ever made, based on a horrific true crime—and of course it’s none of those things.
-But that also makes it hard to watch for the first time when it’s never anything like what you’ve been told.
+But that also makes it hard to watch for the first time when it’s not anything like what you’ve been told.

 Being the most hyped horror film in history, The Exorcist is virtually impossible to watch with fresh eyes.
 There’s no escaping it in pop culture.
 No one getting into the genre hasn’t had it shoved down their throat that this is the scariest movie of all time.
 There’s no way for any feature to live up to that kind of hype and so I think The Exorcist suffers in that respect.
 Very few people who see it for the first time now seem to like it, because they’ve had it built up as something more than just a motion picture.
 When we hear about it, we hear about stories of people passing out in the theater, people so terrified that they were hospitalized.
 It’s impossible to separate that from the film itself.